Pacific sleeper shark: Reproduction

 Very little is known about the early life of Pacific sleeper sharks.
-They are believed to produce eggs that hatch inside the female's body (being ovoviviparous), but gestation time is unknown and litter sizes are thought to be about 10 pups.
-Its length at birth is about 42 cm or less.
+They are believed to produce eggs that hatch inside the female's body (being ovoviviparous), but gestation time is unknown.
+Mothers can carry up to 300 eggs but only about 10% of these eggs fully develop into embryos.
+Male sharks have external reproductive organs called claspers which are hypothesized to be inserted into the cloaca of the female with whom they are mating.
+Its length at birth is about 42 cm or less and tend to exhibit a lighter skin color than adults.
+Pacific sleeper sharks reach sexual maturity once they exceed about 3.5 m.